BEST INFLUENCER MARKETING PLATFORMS – THE 2017 LIST

 TRIBE is a relatively newer influencer marketing platform that recognised a fault in the market.
 The organisation’s leading entrepreneurs recognised that influencers had less power to manage themselves and communicate to brands to advertise their products.
 In light of this, TRIBE created a marketplace where influencers can more easily engage with brands and audiences on a 1:1 basis.
 Different Factors: Brands create campaign briefings and content ideas for the influencer in case they are short of innovative thoughts, however they still leave the power with the influencer as only they can construct their post.
 Pricing: For brands, TRIBE charges a 20% commission on any post they purchase; for Influencers, TRIBE is a free service.
 Founder: Jules Lund.

-Visual Amplifiers (VAMP) is a rapidly growing digital advertising start-up that now has offices internationally in Australia, Singapore, Hong Kong and the UAE.
+This tool focuses on the Instagram niche, Visual Amplifiers (VAMP) is a rapidly growing digital advertising start-up that now has offices internationally in Australia, Singapore, Hong Kong and the UAE.
 The organisation has experienced phenomenal growth through their motto of having big ideas, with bigger results.
 Their aim is to hit all social media topics related to demographic product placement through matching the correct brand products to the correct influencers to maximise reach.
 Different Factors: Vamp goes beyond the typical influencer marketing platform by providing regular articles that update and inform consumers about changes in social media, and about topical matters that are high in demand.
 These articles are created in ambition of further educating influencers to become bigger and better, ultimately creating instabosses.
 Clients: Lagavulin, Nude by Nature, MasterCard, eBay, SAMSUNG.

 GLOBAL INFLUENCING MARKETING PLATFORMS